 While many companies initially rely on spreadsheets to coordinate their internal feedback systems, this approach can quickly become unmanageable and hard to scale.

-Specialized quality management solutions like Klaus can dramatically cut down on administrative overhead and make the QA process more efficient.
+Specialized quality management solutions like Klaus can dramatically cut down on administrative overhead and make automated quality assurance for contact centers more efficient.